grafana/grafana-image-renderer/docs/testing.md

 `IMAGE=X go test ./tests/acceptance/...`

-The image will be retrieve from docker hub if not present locally (might require login).
-If you [built from source](./building_from_source.md#docker-image) you can test it with
+If you [built the Docker image from source](./building_from_source.md#docker-image) you can test it with

 `IMAGE=custom-grafana-image-renderer go test ./tests/acceptance/...`

+Or you can also pull a specific image to test, for example:

+`docker image pull grafana/grafana-image-renderer:v4.0.13`

+And then run the tests

+`IMAGE=grafana/grafana-image-renderer:v4.0.13 go test ./tests/acceptance/...`